scotws/tinkasm/docs/MANUAL.md

 ## Overview

-The Tinkerer's Assembler (TinkAsm for short) is a multi-pass assembler for the 6502, 65c02, and 65816 8/16-MPUs written in Python.
+The Tinkerer's Assembler (TinkAsm for short) is a multi-pass assembler in the style of Sarkar *et al* for the 6502, 65c02, and 65816 8/16-MPUs written in Python.
 Its aim is to provide hobbyists with an assembler that will run on almost any operating system while being easy to understand and easy to modify.

 ## The General Idea

 People who want to play around with assemblers but are not computer scientists have a rough time.
-Like compilers, professional grade assemblers involve things like lexers, parsers, and formal grammars.
+Like compilers, professional-grade assemblers involve things like lexers, parsers, and formal grammars.
 They want you to descend down to strange places and using weird things called ASTs.
 And if writing one weren't bad enough, but trying to adapt other people's assemblers to experiment with